GLPRL/AdvProg1_4/README.md

 ```
 ./server.out <file> <port>
 ```
+**For the program to identify the CSV files, they need to be in the same directory with the project files**
-- file: Must be in the same directory as project files.
+- file: Name of the CSV file.
+Must be in the same directory as project files.
 - port: A valid port in range of 0-65535.
 We will check at runtime.

 #### Run instructions for client: